 The Barton College School of Education was approved by the North Carolina State Board of Education in January of 2014 to initiate a Master of School Administration program with preparation for a principal's license.
 The North Carolina Standards for School Administrators were used as the basis for developing this new program, and the course work, research, and projects were designed to accomplish these standards.
 This program is further supported by the Barton School of Education's conceptual framework of "The Evolving Professional Teacher".
 The first cohort of students began in the fall of 2014, with most of the cohort members completing the program in the spring of 2016.
-A second cohort completed the program in May 2017, a third cohort began the program in the fall of 2016, and a fourth cohort began the program in the fall of 2017.
+A second cohort completed the program in May 2017, and a new cohort has been added each year since this time.
 The Master of School Administration program seeks to develop school executives who are able to diagnose the needs of the school and to work collaboratively with stakeholders to design and implement plans to meet those needs.